 This course is for students who require individualized instruction in reading, writing, and language arts.
 This course continues to address the essential reading, writing, and language skills necessary in assisting students in becoming independent learners, as well as, preparing them for postsecondary school, training, or work.
 This course will continue to challenge students with nonfiction passages, exposure British Literature, and enhanced writing expectations.
 Text analysis will center on examining the structure, purpose, and central ideas of a passage.
 There will be an emphasis constructing various types of written assignments that address the needs of students in a variety of post-secondary settings.
+Course Materials: Pens/Pencils, One Drive, School Computer, Notebook Paper, Headphones/Ear Buds, Hold McDougal, Tennessee Edition, Sadlier-Oxford: ACT Prep Vocabulary, Beowulf, Macbeth, Unbroken, The Last of the Mohicans, Newsela, NoRedInk, Nearpod, Kahoot!, Teacher Made Worksheets, Canvas, PowerPoint, Podcasts, Current event and informational text articles will be chosen as they become available.

-Fundamental Algebra 1A -

-MJHS Code: SPALAFY TN Code: G02H03
+Fundamental Algebra 1A MJHS Code: SPALAFY • Grade Level: 9 TN Code: G02H03